alinex/node-builder/README.md

 Multiple directory names can be given.
 They specify on which project to work on.
 It should point to the base package directory of a module.
 If not specified the command will run from the current directory.
+You may change the order of the options like you want but keep the directories before them.
+If you give a directory just behind a command it is interpreted as additional command instead as directory.

+If you want to give multiple commands add a second `-c` option or just put them one behind the other in one option.

 ### General options